-**PLEASE NOTE this album is set to the vinyl postage price - if you order the CD we'll refund the difference
+**PLEASE NOTE this album is set to vinyl postage - if you order the CD we'll refund the difference

 1. The Memory Museum

 4. Fever Dreams Of Emilia

 6. Taking The Figure Out Of The Landscape

 Non-UK customers try our partner mail order shops: USA Darla.com / Japan TheStoneRecords.com / Spain Elefant.com